Characteristics and Symptoms of Drug Addictions

-This number represents 10.6 percent of the adolescent and adult population.
-Among these individuals, 7.4 million suffered from symptoms consistent with a substance use disorder, which means that more than one-quarter of current drug users are addicted.
-An estimated 64,000 adults lost their lives to drug overdose in 2016 (an all-time record), and the risk of sudden death is especially high among those who compulsively abuse intoxicating substances.
+This number represents 20.8 percent of the adolescent and adult population.
+Among these individuals, 8.3 million suffered from symptoms consistent with a substance use disorder, which means that more than one-quarter of current drug users are addicted.
+An estimated 81,000 adults lost their lives to drug overdose in 2020 (an all-time record), and the risk of sudden death is especially high among those who compulsively abuse intoxicating substances, particularly those containing fentanyl.

 Physicians and addiction health specialists recognize and diagnose drug addiction based on the presence of multiple physical, psychological, emotional, and behavioral symptoms.
 The characteristics of drug addiction are strong indicators of serious substance abuse issues, and when they are observed they should not be ignored.

 Physical Symptoms of Drug Addiction

 Drug addiction is a brain disease that causes changes in neurological structure and action.
 These alterations inhibit or deform brain functioning and are responsible for some of the direct physical characteristics of drug addiction.

 In addition to the neurological side effects, a slow decline in overall physical health is one of the inevitable characteristics of drug abuse.

 Some of the telltale physical signs of drug addiction include: